Blui322/lab-express-rest-crud-mvc-index/README.md

 Following the same file and folder structure as in class, create the correct files.
 For example, the `locations` resource should be in the `controllers/` directory with the name `locations.controller.js`.

-Each controller should serve an index (an array of all of the objects of the resource) at the matching route.
+Each controller should have an endpoint returning the json object with a key and an array value for that resource.

+Each controller should have a dynamic endpoint returning a json object based on the requested id This controller should return a json object with a message - 'Nothing Found', if the id does not exist.

 Once you've built the route in each controller, you should be able to visit the URLs below and see data for the associated resource.